Autoimmune diseases that sometimes lead to a low platelet count or can occur alongside ITP as a co-existing separate autoimmune condition:

 Antiphospholip antibodies, those that attack particular cell membranes, can lead to blood clots in the veins and arteries.
 From 20 to 70 percent of people diagnosed with ITP also have APS, and approximately 25 percent of people with APS develop thrombocytopenia.
 Due to this, it is important to test for both anticardiolipin and lupus anticoagulant.

-Resources and research providing insight into APS include:
+Resources for APS include:

 Systemic lupus erythematosus (SLE)